nathanhaigh/2019_EMBL-ABR_Snakemake_webinar/snakemake-tutorial/README.md

   > dag3.svg
 ```

-Wow, that's a big/messy DAG.
+Wow, that's a big/messy DAG of jobs.
 Lets look at the simpler DAG of rules:

 ```bash
 snakemake \